tedkim97/tedkim97.github.io/_posts/2024-02-15-rust_simple_branchless_optimization.md

 ---
 layout: post
-title: Failed Branchless Optimization - are we actually optimizing anything?
+title: Failed Branchless Optimization - are we actually optimizing what we think we are?
 subtitle: Profiling a toy study with DNS headers
 published: true
 enable_latex: false